cool-dev-code/Gameloop-iPad-view-Keymapping/Readme.md

 ## ⬇️ How to get iPad View ==> *(Manual Method)*:

 - Close Gameloop if running.
-- Open `File Explorer` and Paste this 👇 Address in Address bar :
+- Open `File Explorer` and Paste this 👇 address in Address bar :
 ```js
 C:\Users\%USERPROFILE%\AppData\Roaming\AndroidTbox
 ```